-256 (361) Rise of the Novel (Not offered 2006-07).
-Development of the novel form in its social, cultural, and literary contexts, focusing primarily on the 18th century.
+256 (361) Rise of the Novel (Not offered 2007-08).
+(Cross-listed with WGS 364) Development of the novel form in its social, cultural, and literary contexts, focusing primarily on the 18th century.
 We will consider adventure/picaresque, domestic/epistolary and questions of genre, gender, and history.
 Authors include Chariton, Cervantes, Defoe, Barker, Behn, Richardson, and Burney.
 Gen Ed: Eu-L

-257 (362) 19th Century Novel (Not offered 2006-07).
-The golden age of the novel examined in its historical, intellectual, and literary contexts.
+257 (362) 19th Century Novel (Not offered 2007-08).
+(Cross-listed with WGS 344) The golden age of the novel examined in its historical, intellectual, and literary contexts.
 Topics will include satire and the novel, realism vs. gothicism, fiction and the visual arts (especially book illustration), the impact of Darwin, fiction and the role of women, the city vs. the country, the individual vs. society, the novel and commerce, fiction and imperialism.
-Gen Ed: Eu-L
+Gen Ed: Eu-L representations of women, female characters, and gender roles found in traditional American Indian tales from a variety of tribes.
+We will then explore the ways in which American Indian women from the eighteenth to the twenty-first century uphold, resist, and rewrite these traditional female gender roles, myths, and experiences to create new enabling myths for contemporary American Indian life.
+Possible writers include Nancy Ward, Joy Harjo, Leslie Silko, Louise Erdrich, LeAnne Howe, Luci Taphonso, and others.
+Gen Ed: Am-L